Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 If your project is already using MSAL to authenticate on the browser, or if you're looking for more advanced authentication scenarios in the browser, the Azure SDK makes it easy to use MSAL directly to authenticate our clients: [Authenticating with the @azure/msal-browser Public Client](#authenticating-with-the-azure-msal-browser-public-client).

-## Authenticating server side applications
+## Authenticating server-side applications

-For server side applications, we provide options that vary from minimal configuration with sensible defaults using the `DefaultAzureCredential` to more specialized credentials.
+For server-side applications, we provide options that vary from a minimal configuration with sensible defaults using the `DefaultAzureCredential` to more specialized credentials.

-- To get started, you can always rely on interactive authentication of your user account which requires minimum setup.
+- To get started, you can always rely on interactive authentication of your user account, which requires minimal setup.
-- As you develop your application, you may want to first sign-in using the developer tools like Azure CLI or Azure PowerShell, to avoid signing in interactively every time you run your application.
+- As you develop your application, you may want to sign in using the developer tools like Azure CLI or Azure PowerShell, to avoid signing in interactively every time you run your application.
-- As you deploy your application to Azure App Service or run it in a virtual machine, you may want to make use of [Managed Identity](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview).
+- As you deploy your application to Azure App Service or run it in a virtual machine, you may want to use [Managed Identity](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview).

 We also provide a way to chain multiple credentials so that they try to authenticate sequentially until one of them succeeds.
-This will allow your code to work in multiple environments, including your local development tools.
+Chaining credentials will allow your code to work in multiple environments, including your local development tools.
 For more information, go to the section: [Chaining credentials](#chaining-credentials).

 One such chained credential that we provide out of the box is `DefaultAzureCredential`.

 ### Authenticating User Accounts

-Authenticating user accounts is the easiest way to get started with minimal set-up.
-For production scenarios, we recommend authenticating using service principals or managed identity which are listed in the later sections.
+Authenticating user accounts is the easiest way to get started with minimal set up.
+For production scenarios, we recommend authenticating using service principals or managed identities, which are listed in the later sections.

 | Credential with example                                                                     | Usage                                                                                                                   | Setup required                                                   |
 | ------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------- |